 As discussed in Chapter 5, upzoning is being recommended in many residential areas throughout Yorktown.
-Upzoning is targeted tofocused on areas with a pattern of contiguous open space and/or larger lots.
+Upzoning is focused on areas with a pattern of contiguous open space and/or larger lots.
 (See Chapter 5 for more detail.)
-Additional upzoning is recommended for underdeveloped parcels one acre or greater that are currently in 1⁄2 acre zones.
 Upzoning has many potential benefits, as discussed throughout the Comprehensive Plan.
-First-and foremost, it promotes natural resource conservation and open space preservation.
-With lower densities, less land is generally needs to be disturbed for the purpose of development, meaning that natural drainage patterns, streams and wetlands, steep slopes, bio-diversity areas, and other natural features and sensitive ecological areas can be better protected.
+First, it promotes natural resource conservation and open space preservation.
+With lower densities, less land is generally disturbed for the purpose of development, meaning that natural features and sensitive ecological areas can be better protected.
 Second, with fewer homes and septic systems, upzoning helps protect the water quality of aquifers and watersheds.
-Finally, by allowing a smaller number of homes to be built, upzoning helps to reduces potential future traffic generation.
+Finally, by allowing a smaller number of homes to be built, upzoning helps to reduce potential future traffic generation.